Jayshree456/ReactToDo/README.md

   7. npm i @mui/material @emotion/react @emotion/styled

-  To Run the react-todo application use below command:
+2.To Run the react-todo application use below command:
     1.npm start
     > Then use this url to run the app: http://localhost:3000/ To test this application
     1.npm test

-2. To Run the server-app:
+3. To Run the server-app:
    Install libraries
-   npm install  express  mongodb  cors  --save
+     1. npm install  express  mongodb  cors  --save Use below command to run:
->node business-layer.js
+    1. node business-layer.js
 For information purpose, server side program will run in ->   http://localhost:4040/routes (this will be internally invoked from react app)